 Cheb I Sabba:

-Together, the MPD classes and PFS guest lectures take a look at the various components that incubate greatness.
+Together, Music Business 201 & 210 classes and PFS guest lectures take a look at the various components that incubate greatness.
 Students will leave with an in depth knowledge of the agile opportunities for digital success and building marketing plans that include: using Facebook, YouTube, Google+, Spotify, Soundcloud, WordPress, Twitter, and multiple other social channels.